Main site homepage

 profile-icon Kendall McCurley

-I have a confession to make: I’ve never been much of a vampire romance reader.
-Sure, I went through the Twilight phase back in the day and dipped my toe into True Blood, but I always assumed the genre had moved on or lost its bite (pun intended).
-That was until a new TV series popped up on my streaming suggestions—sleek, moody, stylish, and called The Black Dagger Brotherhood.
+I have a confession to make… I’ve never been much of a vampire romance reader.
+Sure, I went through the Twilight phase back in the day and fell in love with True Blood, but I always assumed the genre had moved on or lost its bite (pun intended).
+That was until a new TV series popped up on my streaming suggestions - sleek, moody, stylish, and called The Black Dagger Brotherhood.
 I clicked out of curiosity, not knowing it would lead me down a rabbit hole I hadn’t expected.

 Watching the show gave me a taste of this universe, but reading the book brought it fully to life.
-The TV series does a great job capturing the moody aesthetic and the core dynamics, but there’s something intimate about the way Ward writes—her dialogue crackles with energy, her pacing is taut, and she’s not afraid to go to dark places emotionally or thematically.
+The TV series does a great job capturing the moody aesthetic and the core plotlines, but there’s something intimate about the way Ward writes - her dialogue is witty, her pacing is sharp, and she’s not afraid to go to dark places emotionally or thematically.
 I found myself caring not just about Wrath and Beth, but about the other Brothers too—especially Rhage, Tohr, and the tormented Zsadist, whose stories unfold in later books (no, I haven’t started reading them… yet).

 I think what impressed me most was how Dark Lover manages to balance intensity with tenderness.
 Wrath is intimidating and dangerous, but his growth throughout the book is sincere and moving.
-His romance with Beth feels earned—not just lusty attraction, but genuine connection.
+His romance with Beth feels earned - not just lusty attraction, but genuine connection.
+(This can be the downfall of many romance novels!)
 Beth, meanwhile, is no shrinking violet.
 She’s smart, independent, and determined to make sense of the new world she’s been thrown into.

 It’s also worth noting that Ward’s writing has a signature style.
-It’s unapologetically bold—slangy, a little gritty, sometimes even over-the-top—but it works.
+It’s unapologetically bold - full of slang and grit - but it works.
 She creates a tone and rhythm that feels like it belongs uniquely to this world.
 And once you get into the cadence, it’s impossible not to be swept along.

 I’ve always believed that the best adaptations are gateways, not substitutes.
 A good TV series should make you want to pick up the book, dive deeper, and live in the world a little longer.
 That’s exactly what happened here.
 Watching The Black Dagger Brotherhood on screen made me realize that there was a whole world—over twenty books deep—that I had somehow missed.
 And now, I’m playing catch-up in the best way possible.